rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 | X-Large         | Up to 1000 | Up to 10,000 | 16     | 64 GB   |
 | XX-Large        | Up to 2000 | Up to 20,000 | 32     | 128 GB  |

-Every use case and environment is different.
-Please [contact Rancher](https://rancher.com/contact/) to review yours.

 ### Docker

-These CPU and memory requirements apply to a host with a [single-node](rancher-on-a-single-node-with-docker.md) installation of Rancher.
+Minimum CPU and memory requirements for a [single node installation of Rancher](rancher-on-a-single-node-with-docker.md) are listed in the table below.

+Please note that a Docker installation is only suitable for development or testing purposes and is not meant to be used in production environments.

 | Deployment Size | Clusters | Nodes     | vCPUs | RAM  |
 | --------------- | -------- | --------- | ----- | ---- |